Network resilience: Failures in critical infrastructure (CI) systems

-Adaptation and recovery of CI could be achieved by the ultimate control of complex systems.
-Recently, the study of controllability attracts much attention towards the control of complex networks \cite{liu2011controllability,gao2014target,jia2013emergence}.
-These studies offer theoretical tools to identify a subset of driver nodes to control the whole systems through proper control strategies.
-Liu et al. \cite{liu2011controllability} have developed conceptual tools to study the controllability of an arbitrary complex directed network, through the set of driver nodes with time-dependent control for the system's entire dynamics.
-With this framework of network controllability, nodes and links could be ranked based on its importance in controlling the whole network \cite{liu2011controllability,gao2014target,ruths2014control,vinayagam2016controllability}.
-For example, connections could be classified into three groups (critical/redundant/ordinary) based on their influence on the controllability of the networks \cite{liu2011controllability}.
+The adaptation and recovery of CIs could be achieved through the ultimate control of complex systems.
+Recent studies of controllability have attracted much attention to the control of complex networks \cite{liu2011controllability,gao2014target}.
+These studies offer theoretical tools that can be used to identify a subset of driver nodes that can control the whole system through proper control strategies.
+Liu et al. \cite{liu2011controllability} developed conceptual tools for studying the controllability of an arbitrary, complex, directed network through a set of driver nodes that exert time-dependent control of the system's entire dynamics.
+Within this framework of network controllability, nodes and links could be ranked based on their importance in controlling the whole network.
+For example, connections could be classified as critical, redundant, or ordinary based on their influence on the controllability of the network \cite{liu2011controllability}.

-From the system control view, the realization of system resilience for recovering to a healthy state depends on if we could tune the system to the desired attractor in terms of control theory.
-For linear systems, this could be achieved by minimal control energy strategy.
+From the system control point of view, the realization of system resilience that allows recovery to a healthy state depends on whether we can tune the system to the desired attractor in terms of control theory.
+For linear systems, this could be achieved using a minimal control energy strategy.
 However, most of the critical infrastructures are not linear systems.
-For control of nonlinear systems, especially those with numerous components and complex interactions, currently there are no general solutions.
-Meanwhile, different approaches have been proposed considering the specific background of problems.
-For urban traffic, the system is found to follow the dynamic pattern of the macroscopic fundamental diagram (MFD), which allows the controller to perform state control accordingly.
-For example, optimal perimeter control for two-regions is proposed through model predictive control \cite{geroliminis2012optimal}, with the controller at the border between two-regions.
-For the power grid, Cornelius et al. have proposed to bring a network to its desired state through perturbation of the initial state to the attractor basin of desired state \cite{cornelius2013realistic}, as shown in Fig. \ref{figure7}.
+There are no general solutions for controlling nonlinear systems, especially those with numerous components and complex interactions.
+A variety of approaches have been proposed that take into account the specific background of the problem under consideration.
+Urban traffic systems are found to follow the dynamic pattern of the macroscopic fundamental diagram (MFD), allowing the controller to perform state control accordingly.
+For example, optimal perimeter control for two regions through model predictive control with the controller at the border between the two regions is proposed \cite{geroliminis2012optimal}.
+For power grids, Cornelius et al. proposed bringing the network to its desired state through perturbation of the initial state to the attractor basin of the desired state \cite{cornelius2013realistic}, as shown in Fig. \ref{figure7}.